saltymouse/rat-pig-squid/README.md

-rat-pig-squid
+Rat Pig Squid
 =============

-A squiddy project to help learn HTML5 apps based on the rock-paper-scissor game
+A squiddy project to help learn HTML5 apps based on the rock-paper-scissor game.